Neurotrope Provides Business Update and Reports Second Quarter 2017 Financial Results

 Bryostatin-1 activates Synaptic Growth Factors – BDNF, NGF, IGF, others.
 It also activates all amyloid-β Degrading Enzymes (ECE, Neprilysin, IDE).
 Bryostatin also activates α-secretase, which reduces formation of neurotoxic amyloid-β formed by γ-secretase and BACE.
 ApoE3 induces PKCϵ; by activating PKCϵ, so there is an increase in BDNF expression.
 Bryostatin blocks ApoE4's reduction of BDNF via HDAC inhibition.
 Bryostatin normalizes GSK3-β, thereby inhibiting pathological Tau protein transformation into neurofibrillary tangles (NFTs).

-Alzheimer’s disease Bryostatin is currently being tested in a 148 moderate to severe Alzheimer's disease patient population across 26 sites in the U.S. First patients dosed January 2016 and now fully enrolled.
+Alzheimer’s disease Bryostatin was tested in a 148 moderate to severe Alzheimer's disease patient population across 26 sites in the U.S. First patients dosed January 2016 .
 Primary efficacy endpoint based on Severe Impairment Battery Scale (SIB).
 Entry criteria based on the MMSE score.
 Secondary efficacy endpoints – Activities of Daily Living (ADL), Neuropsychiatric Inventory (NPI) and Mini-Mental State Exam (MMSE).
-Top line data expected in April 2017.
+Please see the full data set by reviewing our press release dated July 19, 2017.

 Niemann Pick Type C is both a debilitating and lethal genetic disease occurring in all ethnic groups.
 Its prevalence is estimated to affect about 35,000 children per year.
 Neurotrope is working with world renowned experts at the Icahn School of Medicine, Mt.
 Sinai to develop its lead compound, bryostatin-1, as a potential treatment for the excessive accumulation of cholesterol and other lipids in the viscera and brain resulting in cell death and to neuologic symptoms, including difficulty in swallowing and speaking, loss of coordination, seizures, and progressive dementia.
 There is no FDA approved treatment for Niemann-Pick Type C.